Eco Surface Solutions

 What is the longest-lasting type of render?

-Lime and spray cork are the two longest-lasting render types in UK conditions, both routinely exceeding 40 years in service.
-Cement-based renders (sand & cement, monocouche) typically need significant attention within 15–20 years.
+Lime and spray cork are the two longest-lasting types of render in UK conditions, both routinely exceeding 40 years in service.
+Cement-based rendering systems (sand & cement and monocouche) typically need significant attention within 15–20 years.

 What is the cheapest type of render?

-Traditional sand & cement render is the cheapest upfront at roughly £45–£70/m² installed.
-Over a 25-year window, however, it usually works out the most expensive due to repainting and crack-repair costs.
+Traditional sand & cement render is the cheapest type of render upfront at roughly £45–£70/m² installed.
+Over a 25-year window, however, it usually works out the most expensive rendering option due to repainting and crack-repair costs.

 Which render is best for a solid-wall house?

-Lime render is the traditional correct answer for pre-1919 solid-wall stone or brick properties.
-Spray cork is now widely specified as a modern breathable alternative on the same wall types, particularly outside conservation areas.
+Lime render is the traditional correct type of render for pre-1919 solid-wall stone or brick properties.
+Spray cork render is now widely specified as a modern breathable alternative on the same wall types, particularly outside conservation areas.

 Is cork render a real render?

 Yes.
-Spray cork is a regulated coating system with BBA-equivalent test data, manufacturer warranty, and accredited applicator training.
+Spray cork is a regulated rendering system with BBA-equivalent test data, manufacturer warranty, and accredited applicator training.
 It's classified as a breathable elastomeric render in the technical literature.

 Can you put new render over old render?